Ending your tenancy

-The purpose of this inspection is to check that the house is in good order ahead of you handing it back to us.
+The purpose of this inspection is to check that the property is in good order ahead of you handing it back to us.

-Please remember that it is a condition of your tenancy agreement that you keep the property in good order during your stay.
+Please remember that it is a condition of your Tenancy Agreement that you keep the property in good order during your stay.
 Any works that you are required to carry out will be pointed out to you at the time of the visit and followed up in writing.
-We will charge you for any work not done before you leave.
+You will need to remove all of your personal items including furniture, carpets and any flooring installed by yourselves.
+We will charge you for any work not done and the removal of your personal items left in the property before you leave.
 We will also let you know how much rent you will owe up to the end of your tenancy, which must be paid in full.
 You must also clear any other debts you have with the Association (for example, charges for repairs that we have carried out on your behalf).
 In most cases, an officer will arrange to collect keys and carry out a final inspection of the property with you at the end of the notice period.
 If this is not possible, you must return all keys to the property to the Association by 12 noon on the Monday that your tenancy ends.

 In some circumstances, we have the right to ask a court for permission to take back your home.
 We may do this if you, or someone else in your household, breaks the rules of your tenancy, for example, by:

 • being violent towards your partner or family

 • being convicted of using your home for illegal purposes

 • moving out or leaving your home empty for a long period.

 We can also end your tenancy for the following reasons: